 Strengthening the provisions of the Competition Act (Part I)

 For most of Canadian history, antitrust legislation has been weak, poorly enforced or compromised by an unrealistic threshold imposed by the Courts.
 Canada's first antitrust legislation was passed in 1889, before the first related act in the US.
 It was very limited in scope and weak on the enforcement side, largely because it relied on criminal prosecution by provinces.
 One view of the Act holds that the federal government was not actually serious about anti-competitive activity but wanted to appear to be taking action.
 The scope, however, was expanded in 1910, with the first Combines Investigation Act.
 But rooted in criminal law, there were limited prospects for conviction and that problem remained through to the 1986 revisions because the Courts had a very narrow interpretation of negative (criminal) effects from anticompetitive behaviour.
 Revisions in 1919 designed to address multiple weaknesses, The Combines and Fair Prices Act, were deemed unconstitutional in 1921 because of intrusions on provincial jurisdiction.
 The approach from the 1910 legislation remained largely in effect, with a few modifications, until 1952.
 Few cases were tried during that period.
-Significant changes, however, were made in 1986, particularly shifting many provisions to civil rather than criminal law (Ross, 1998).
+Significant changes, however, were made in 1986, particularly shifting many, but not all, provisions to civil rather than criminal law (Ross, 1998).
+The Bureau does still instigate criminal cases under certain circumstances and provisions (Hansard, 2020).
 Even with such re-orientation, the economic efficiency rationale for permitting mergers and acquisitions in the face of reduced competition has not worked (Hazledine, 1998; Shaban, 2021) and therein lies its greatest weakness as it relates to the themes of this web site.
 It is clear that Canada's competition regime is firmly founded in the belief that market capitalism fundamentally works and that economic efficiency (as defined by the Chicago school in the 1980s) is more important than protecting consumers from price increases, and workers from the job losses that are usually associated with creating this economic efficiency (Shaban, 2021).
 The US experience of aggressive anti-merger interventions suggest that more interventionist tools do work, as corporate concentration did decline in the US during periods of such intervention.
 However, they eviscerated their anti-trust regimes during the 1980s under Reagan (Steinman, 2019).
-Yet, US provisions (and those of the UK and other countries) remain stronger in 3 key areas (Dobby, 2020) as identified by the head of the Competition Bureau:
+Yet, Canadian legislation is weaker than US provisions (and those of the UK and other countries) in 3 key areas (Dobby, 2020; Kerr, 2021) as identified by the head of the Competition Bureau: